fmacias/SMSDispatcher/README.md

 ## Introduction

-Based on Zend 3 Skeleton Application.
+Based on Zend 3.0.2-dev

-This is a dummy implementation that provides a service to send SMS messages and to query data.
+This is a dummy implementation that provides a service to send SMS messages and to query related data.

 You will find the following:

 1. Services that provides data as Json and XML.
-2. Implement the Repository Pattern and single responsibility principle.
+2. Implements the Repository Pattern and single responsibility principle.

    Modules: